juicedata/juicefs/docs/en/guide/how_to_set_up_object_storage.md

 slug: /how_to_setup_object_storage
 ---

-# How to Setup Object Storage
+# How to Set up Object Storage

 As you can learn from [JuiceFS Technical Architecture](../introduction/architecture.md), JuiceFS is a distributed file system with data and metadata stored separately.
 JuiceFS uses object storage as the main data storage and uses databases such as Redis, PostgreSQL and MySQL as metadata storage.